dlupu0/HLTB-unipd/README.md

 3. **indie_games_developers_videogamesdevelopers_cleaning.ipynb**, to clean datasets.
 4. **HLTB_RDF_Creatory.ipynb**, to generate .ttl files.
 Takes several minutes to execute.

+### Queries
+Tested queries are in the "queries" folder of the project.

 ### Source Datasets
 All source datasets are in the *raw_datasets* folder